bgamari/ghc-wiki-import/new-axioms/nonlinearity.md

-One way we (Simon, Dimitrios, and Richard) considered proceeding was to prohibit non-linear unbranched instances entirely.
+One way we (Simon, Dimitrios, and Richard) considered proceeding was to prohibit nonlinear unbranched instances entirely.
 Unfortunately, that doesn't work.
 Consider this:

 ```wiki